Skip to content

 In general, ESP32 chips allow to use any function on any GPIO pin.
 There are a few restrictions, which are documented at the respective ESP32(-S3) DevKit subpages.
 Freely wire the logic pins between your ESP32(-S3) module and peripheral components.
 The important bit is to create and use a matching device profile.

-3. Use a power suppy with 5 V and 1 A. The USB cable connected to your PC/Notebook may be powerful enough or may be not.
-Also the quality of the used USB cable might have an impact.
+- Use a power supply with 5 V and 1 A. The USB cable connected to your PC or laptop may or may not provide sufficient power.
+Also the quality of the USB cable in use might have an impact.